Smart Choices and the Selection Monad: A language of choices and rewards

 {\mathrm{EVal}} {\mathrm{WVal}} {\Ob_\mathrm{v}} {\Ob_\mathrm{r}}

 Because the denotational semantics is compositional, it facilitates proofs of program equivalences, including ones that justify program transformations, and more broadly can be convenient for certain arguments about programs.
 For this purpose, we rely on the equivalence relation $\Gamma \vdash_{\Ax} M = N\type \sigma$ described in Section~\ref{gen-equations}.
 As remarked there, our general semantics is equationally consistent.
-We interest ourselves in a limited converse, where $\sigma$ is a base type and $M$ and $N$ are programs; we call this \emph{program completeness for base types}.
+We interest ourselves in a limited converse, with $\sigma$ a base type and $M$ and $N$ programs; we call this \emph{base type program completeness}.

 Our system of axioms, $\Ax$, is given in Figure~\ref{termequivs}.
 As shown in Theorem~\ref{genax}, the choice operation is associative and idempotent; from Corollary~\ref{auxeq} we have that the reward operation is an $\R$-action on the $\S(X)$ since it is on the $\W(X)$; and we see from Theorem~\ref{distributes} that the reward operation commutes with the choice operation as the monoid addition preserves and reflects the order.
 This justifies the first five of our axioms.
 A pointwise argument then shows that the following equality holds for $r,s \in \R$ and $F,G \in \S(X)$, for any set $X$: